-Our trip is covered on map below.
+Our trip is covered on the map below.
 We did a loop using available trails to cover as much wilderness as possible and experience the elevation diversity.
-We started up Jarbidge River, crossed into the Marys River watershed, traversed Gods Pocket Peak, hiked to western wilderness boundary to re-enter at Slide Creek Trailhead, descended to East Jarbidge River and hiked up to cross main ridge of 10,000-foot peaks back into main Jarbidge River.
-Best view of the ridge peaks was from the high plateau on western wilderness boundary.
+We started up Jarbidge River, crossed into the Marys River watershed, traversed Gods Pocket Peak, hiked to the western wilderness boundary to reenter at Slide Creek Trailhead, descended to East Jarbidge River and hiked up to cross the main ridge of 10,000-foot peaks back to the main branch of the Jarbidge River.
+The best view of the ridge peaks was from the high plateau on the northwestern wilderness boundary.

-Scattered forests were quite unique: hillside scattered mountain mahogany often looked like African Serengeti; but were also oddly mingled with pointy subalpine fir, whitebark pine, and aspen.
+Forests were quite unique: mountain mahogany scattered on the hillsides evoked the African Serengeti, but this species was also oddly mingled with pointy subalpine fir, whitebark pine, and aspen.
 Cottonwood and aspen often lined the rivers.
-With scattered tree fuel, the 2008 Slide Rock Ridge Fire did not burn too intensely, but there were numerous groves of fire-killed white snags on the high ridges and on stretches of upper Cottonwood, Cougar, and Slide creeks.
-Also, many whitebark pine subalpine fir had died from insects/disease and/or drought.
+With sparse tree fuel, the 2008 Slide Rock Ridge Fire did not burn too intensely, but there were numerous groves of fire-killed white snags on the high ridges and on stretches of upper Cottonwood, Cougar, and Slide creeks.
+Also, many whitebark pine and subalpine fir had died from insects, disease, and/or drought.

-Other than a few showers, we enjoyed nice temperatures.
+We enjoyed nice temperatures and only a few showers.
 Vast fields of waist-high flowers and some deadfall hampered trail-finding in some spots.

-One difficult spot was on East Fork of the Marys River, where a band of sheep (usually about 1,000) ahead of us had obliterated river trail.
-Where trail left river and headed uphill, we filled up water, planning to make dry camp on ridge above the sheep trampling.
+One difficult spot was on the East Fork of the Marys River, where a band of sheep (usually about 1,000) ahead of us had obliterated the river trail.
+Where trail left the river and headed uphill, we replenished our water supply, planning to make dry camp on the ridge above the sheep trampling.

 Up the trail came two large white dogs: Great Pyrenees sheep guardians.
 They were quite friendly.
 This breed can be protective around sheep but apparently were off duty.
 After greeting us, the dogs continued up the canyon.
 We later saw them far above us, heading over the ridge.
 We thought we might see them and the sheep band the next day, but we did not.

-Those were the only big animals I saw (David saw a deer).
+Those were the only big animals I saw.
+(David saw a deer.)
 Jarbidge is known for a herd of 1300 elk; we smelled them a few times but they must have smelled us first.
-We saw grouse, hawks, chipmunks, small birds, and bats; the latter, darting in the full-moon evening near serene Emerald Lake.
+We saw grouse; hawks; chipmunks; small birds; and bats, darting in the full-moon evening near serene Emerald Lake.